-Hal Hill, EditorHal Hill is HW Arndt Professor Emeritus of Southeast Asian Economies, Arndt-Corden Department of Economics, Crawford School of Public Policy, ANU College of Asia and the Pacific, Australian National University, Canberra.
+Hal Hill, EditorHal Hill is the H. W. Arndt Professor Emeritus of Southeast Asian Economies at the Australian National University.

-Siwage Dharma Negara, EditorSiwage Dharma Negara is senior fellow in the Regional Economic Studies Programme and Co-coordinator of the Indonesia Studies Programme at the ISEAS – Yusof Ishak Institute, Singapore.
+Siwage Dharma Negara, EditorSiwage Dharma Negara is Senior Fellow and Co-Coordinator of the Indonesia Studies Programme at the ISEAS – Yusof Ishak Institute, Singapore.

 - Supporting Resources